sts10/phraze/readme.markdown

           [default: 7]

   -s, --sep <SEPARATOR>
           Word separator.
-Can accept single quotes around the separator
+Can accept single quotes around the separator.

+          There are special values that will trigger generated separators:

+          _n: separators will be random numbers

+          _s: separators will be random symbols

+          _b: separators will be both random numbers and symbols

           [default: -]